 Through panel regression model, Arnold (2008) found that simultaneous increase of personal income tax and corporate income tax, as well as a reduction in tax on property and consumption tax, declines gross domestic product in the long run.
 Milenković and Kalaš (2017) confirmed the significant impact of tax revenues growth, personal income tax and social security contributions on gross domestic product in OECD countries for the period 2012-2016.
 Dackehag and Hansson (2012) analysed twenty-five OECD countries in the period 1976-2010 and their findings confirmed a strong correlation between corporate income tax and economic growth, including negative effects of personal income tax and corporate income tax.
 Similarly, Kotlán et al. (2011) noted the negative impact of personal income tax, social security contributions and excises on economic growth in OECD countries.
-In an empirical research of seventeen OECD countries for the period 1970-2014, Gemmell et al. (2011) have concluded that direct taxes are more damaging to economic growth with a particular focus on negative implications of personal income tax and corporate income tax and corporate income tax and corporate income tax and corporate income tax and period 1970-2014.
+In an empirical research of seventeen OECD countries for the period 1970-2014, Gemmell et al. (2011) have concluded that direct taxes are more damaging to economic growth with a particular focus on negative implications of personal income tax and corporate income tax and corporate income tax and corporate income tax and corporate focus on negative implications of personal income tax and corporate income tax and corporate focus on negative implications of personal income tax and corporate income tax and corporate focus on negative implications of personal income tax and corporate income tax on economic growth in the long run.